animist-io/whale-island/README.md

         }
     }

-    // Method mobile client could invoke on the contract by using the ethereumjs-tx library to compose
+    // Method mobile client could compose locally using the ethereumjs-tx library and invoke by
-    // the transaction and transmitting the serialized result to whale-island's sendTx endpoint. function rewardVisit() {
+    // transmitting the serialized result to whale-island's sendTx endpoint. function rewardVisit() {
         if( msg.sender == client && visited == true){
             // Reward client